haiyashah/CMU-Claude-Hackathon/README.md

 A brilliant mentor asks the question under the question.
 They see the pattern you cannot see in yourself.
 They hold up a mirror that does not flatter.

-**Faculty gives everyone that mentor.** A psychologically grounded, deeply personalized AI system that interviews you, maps your unlived life, identifies your archetype, and connects you to a counselor and a research base that can actually help.
+**Latent Map, our solution gives everyone that mentor.** A psychologically grounded, deeply personalized AI system that interviews you, maps your unlived life, identifies your archetype, and connects you to a counselor and a research base that can actually help.

-This is not a personality quiz.
-This is not a chatbot.
+Remember, this is not a personality quiz, nor is it a not a chatbot.
 It is a system designed to do one thing: help people understand themselves in a way they have not before — and then do something about it.
+---

+## Why we came to work on this
+We wondered about what we had missed, and why did we miss it.
+We realized that there is no module of such in the market which helps us realize what we were.
+This was our driving goal, something completely new, something supporting creativity, and something personal

 ---